syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

 	![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img9.png)

-13. Click Ok.Then the values are updated in the Value Axis.
+13. Click OK.Then the values are updated in the Value Axis.

 14. Right click on the chart and select Category Axis Properties from the context menu.